nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 * [akhilsharma.work: The 4C's of Kubernetes Security](https://akhilsharma.work/the-4cs-of-kubernetes-security/)
 * Kubernetes security thing: Always be careful of what you are letting your users choose for usernames.
 If someone has a username of **system:kube-controller-manager** on an external Identity system, Kubernetes will quite happily give them the rights of the controller manager.
 The **--oidc-username-prefix** and **--oidc-groups-prefix** flags are userful for preventing this in OIDC integrations.
 * [medium: Securing the Kubernetes cluster | Lessandro Z. Ugulino](https://medium.com/@lessandro.ugulino/securing-the-kubernetes-cluster-c5ab43fe0dd0)
+* [==infoworld.com: The race to secure Kubernetes at run time==](https://www.infoworld.com/article/3639829/the-race-to-secure-kubernetes-at-runtime.html) A new wave of startups is looking to help developers secure their containerized applications after they go into production.
+Is this the future of application security?

 <center>
 [![kubernetes security mindmap](images/k8s_securitymindmap.jpg)](https://www.blackhat.com/)